 Tips for Raising a Gifted Child

 We know this has not begun to cover the full scope of gifted parenting challenges.
 Educational fit in particular is an ongoing struggle for most gifted and twice-exceptional children.
 Parenting a gifted child means working within an educational system that may not be aware of, or prepared to meet, their needs.
-A child’s asynchronous development and age may also become an obstacle when trying to nurture a gifted child and develop their talents.
-Their social and emotional worlds may look significantly different from their age-peers as well.
-While these topics all warrant further articles, here are a few more general tried and true tips other gifted parents have found useful.

 - Understand your child’s learning profile through above-level testing, achievement tests, or intellectual assessments so you know what their strengths are and where they need additional support.